matzefriedrich/parsley-docs/quick-start/index.md

 ### Resolve dependencies

 Finally, services can be resolved via Parsley.
-This involves using the resolving package to obtain instances of your services as needed.
+This involves using the `resolving` package to obtain instances of your services as needed.
 Here's a more detailed breakdown of the process:

 * **Create a Resolver**: The `NewResolver` function initializes a resolver with the provided registry, which contains the configuration for all your service mappings.

-* **Create a context to manage scoped services**: The `NewScopeContext` function creates a new scope context.
+* **Create a context to manage scoped services**: The `NewScopedContext` function creates a new scope context.
 A scope context defines the lifetime and scope of the services being resolved.
 Here, we're using the background context from the context package, which is a common way to initialize a root context in Go.

 * **Resolve the required services**: The `ResolveRequiredServices[T]` function is used to retrieve instances of the specified service type (`DataService` in this case).
 This function requires the resolver and scope context as parameters.
-It returns a list of services and an error, allowing you to handle any issues that might occur during the resolution process.
+It returns a list of object instances compatible with the specified type `T` and an error, allowing you to handle any issues that might occur during the resolution process.

 ````golang
 resolver := resolving.NewResolver(registry)